PRANAY-jha09/burger-case-study-/README.md

 INTRODUCTION:-
-I have a started a new business of selling burger because I read on my Instagram feed that „Burger Is the Future!
+I have a started a new business of selling burger because I read on my Instagram. feed that „Burger Is the Future!
 But I knew that burger alone was not going to help me get seed funding to expand my new Burger Empire - so I had one more genius idea to combine with it - I was